dogweather/forkful/content/en/clojure/strings/extracting-substrings.md

 weight: 6
 ---

-## What & Why?
-Extracting substrings means snatching a specific part of a string—like getting the good bits out of a sandwich.
-Programmers do this to isolate data, validate input, or simply because we need just that piece and not the whole text blob.

 ## How to:
 Clojure makes it easy to work with strings.
 For extracting substrings, `subs` is your go-to function: